FuelLabs/sway-rfcs/rfcs/0008-storage-handler.md

 ### "Small" Types

 Small types are types that fit in a single storage slot.
-We exclude structs with multiple fields from this definition even they do fit in one slot; structs with at least one field are considered "large types" are handled in the [next section](#large-types).

-Storage variables that have small types are assigned a single key that is equal to `sha256("storage_<idx>")` where `<idx>` is the index assigned to the storage variable.
+Storage variables that have small types are packed and assigned a single key that is equal to `sha256("storage_<idx>")` where `<idx>` is the index assigned to the storage variable.
 In the example above, the key chosen for `x` is:

 ```rust
 sha256("storage_0") = 0xf383b0ce51358be57daa3b725fe44acdb2d880604e367199080b4379c41bb6ed